irinanita/issue-tracker/README.md

 #### Known bugs
 * It is currently impossible to setup smtp base on an actual gmail account, as this app is considered no secure, so password recovery works only if I am logged in real time into my account.
-Hence the first step of password recovery is followed by an error.
+Hence the first step of password recovery is followed by a server error related to **authentication failure**.

-However, it works perfectly fine with [Mailtrap](https://mailtrap.io/) in development or if configured in production as well, only in this case no mail is actually sent to the address but to Mailtrap.
+However, it works perfectly fine with  in development or if configured in production as well, only in this case no mail is actually sent to the address but to Mailtrap.

+> Note : Considering the facts mentioned above I decided to have keep [Mailtrap](https://mailtrap.io/) configured in productions as well.
+This allows to at least display the next step from the password recovery process that confirms that email was sent if the address was in the app's database.

 ## Deployment